Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 Thousands upon thousands of visitors flock to Cabo each month to soak up the sun, watch whales, golf, party at rockin’ beach clubs and generally have an epic time.

-Most visitors to Cabo are American.
-(A whopping 98% of all visitors to Cabo between January and July, 2022, came from the United States.)
+Most are American.
+(According to the Los Cabos Tourism Board, between January and July, 2024, a whopping 91% came from the United States.)

 Is Los Cabos safe from drug cartels?

-Cabo is in the state of Baja California Sur (the southern half of the peninsula).
+Cabo, meanwhile, is in Baja California Sur – the southern half of the peninsula, and a world apart.

 Cabo San Lucas murders